reactjs/react.dev/content/docs/getting-started.md

 ### Step-by-Step Guide {#step-by-step-guide}

 If you prefer to **learn concepts step by step,** our [guide to main concepts](/docs/hello-world.html) is the best place to start.
-Every next chapter in it builds on the knowledge introduced in the previous chapters so you won't miss anything as you go along.
+Every next chapter in it builds on the knowledge introduced in the previous chapters, so you won't miss anything as you go along.

 ### Thinking in React {#thinking-in-react}

 Many React users credit reading [Thinking in React](/docs/thinking-in-react.html) as the moment React finally "clicked" for them.
-It's probably the oldest React walkthrough but it's still just as relevant.
+It's probably the oldest React walkthrough, but it's still just as relevant.

 ### Recommended Courses {#recommended-courses}